axelcarapinha/Lexigraph/README.md

 <br/>

-Other great features I'll probably leave to implement in future projects.
+Things I learned about other great features I'll probably leave to implement in future projects:
 * Passkeys
     * theoretical foundations
     * challenges of applying into practice